 However, some of my tips didn’t make the article and I wanted to highlight them here; so without further ado, here are some of my favorite fitness tips and alternatives to an expensive gym membership:

 * Youtube videos – There are tons of youtube channels with partial or full length workouts – choose from the personal channels of celebrity trainers, networks that post nothing but workout videos, or local workout instructors who upload their live classes to the site.

 While many of these videos are shorter in length than the time I recommend (at least 60 minutes), you can comprise your own full length workouts by making a playlist of shorter videos to give you a more personalized and varied routine while still meeting the one hour requirement.

-* Free workouts in the park – When the weather heats up the parks promote getting outdoors by not only offering free yoga and bootcamp style classes, but other activities that will get your heart rate pumping, such as free rowing programs.
+* Free workouts in the park – When the weather heats up the parks promote getting outdoors by not only offering free yoga and bootcamp style classes, but other activities like TRX Training that will get your heart rate pumping, such as free rowing programs.